+Does giving away free books work?
 Every self-publishing author asks this question.

-Why I hear you ask.
 Why give away my work for free?

-Okay, not to N0.1, but when spread out over each KDP Select 90 day period, it does help stop your book ranking from sliding.
+Maybe not to N0.1, but when spread out over each KDP Select 90 day period, it does help stop your book ranking from sliding.